-In this tutorial you will deploy The Sock Shop to a cluster of three Ubuntu hosts running Docker and Kubernetes and then use Weave Cloud Explore to validate that the app is running as intended and troubleshoot any issues.
+In this tutorial you will deploy The Sock Shop to a cluster of three Ubuntu hosts running Docker and Kubernetes and then use Weave Cloud to visually troubleshoot and validate that the app is running as intended.

 This tutorial takes approximately 25 minutes to complete.

-- Part 2 describes how to configure Weave Cloud Deploy for continuous delivery
+- Part 2 describes how to configure Weave Cloud for continuous delivery

 - Part 3 is a tutorial on how to monitor applications with Weave Cloud.